-It can bought direct from the producer Probio Carbon here Due to the nature of the product it can only be shipped in the UK and EU currently.
+It can bought direct from the producer Probio Carbon here Due to the nature of the product it can only be shipped in the UK and EU currently, although the dried product will soon be available in the US and further afield.
+Please contact Probio Carbon for more details.
 It is also produced to order and in season, so there may be a short wait to receive it.

 Welcome to the intstruction page for the Danú, the live microbial innoculant that is produced by Probio Carbon in association with Saruyama Bonsai.
 The basic ideas and principles of Danú are covered in the video below, featuring an interview with Dr. Karen O’Hanlon who developed the product specifically for bonsai cultivation.
 It is based on three strains of beneficial bacterial that were identified from a fertile Irish meadow and have proven to help improve the health of bonsai, specifically induced disease resistance, improved uptake of nutrients and increased plant signalling capabilities.

 Danú is most effective when used at repotting time and the growing medium is fresh and there is no establish soil biome.
 Application of Danú to the roots and fresh soil will be the most efficient way of establishing a large biome quickly which is essential for the recovery of repotted trees, especially those that have been in poor health or have transitioned from yamadori collection to a bonsai container for the first time.

 Using Danú in the spring even on trees that have not been repotted is still recommended.
 The other time for effective use is towards late summer, early autumn (August and September in the UK).
 This appears to boost the development of adventitious buds as well as being an important time for root development.